MahmutEnesCaglar/MahmutEnesCaglar/README.md

 - 👋 Hi, I’m MahmutEnesCaglar
-- 👀 I’m just a little bit crazy student
+- 👀 I’m just a crazy student
 - that's all for now 😘

 <!---